kingst/gunrock_web/docs/dcash/api_server.md

 For these services, you must implement the base-class method `User *HttpService::getAuthenticatedUser(HTTPRequest *)` and use this method for all of your API calls that require authentication.

+## Reading request arguments

+To read request arguments, we recomment using the `formEncodedBody` method on the `HTTPRequest` object that you get with each method handler.
+This method returns a `WwwFormEncodedDict` object that parses form-encoded bodies and provides access to the keys and values that it parses.

 ## Helpful utilities

 Some helpful utilities include: